Barru Regency: Administration

 Notes: (a) including the kelurahan of Lompo Riaja. (b) including the kelurahan of Mattappawalie. (c) including the 2 kelurahan of Lalolang and Tanete.

 (d) except the desa of Garessi, which has a post code of 90711. (e) comprising 5 kelurahan (Coppo, Mangempang, Sepee, Sumpang Binangae and Tuwung) and 5 desa.

-(f) including the 2 kelurahan of Kiru-Kiru and Mangkoso. (g) including the kelurahan of Takkalasi.
+(f) including the 2 kelurahan of Kiru-Kiru and Mangkoso. (g) including the offshore island of Pulau Pannikiang. (h) including the kelurahan of Takkalasi.

-(h) including the 3 kelurahan of Bojo Baru, Mallawa and Palanro. (j) except the kelurahan of Mallawa, which has a post code of 90711.
+(j) including the 3 kelurahan of Bojo Baru, Mallawa and Palanro. (k) except the kelurahan of Mallawa, which has a post code of 90711.